Surrogate Modeling for Explainable Predictive Time Series Corrections: Acknowledgement

 \section{Acknowledgement}

-This work has been supported by the project ’inAIco’ (FFG-Project No. 862019; Bridge Young Scientist, 2020), the BMK, BMAW, the \#upperVision2030 project SPA, and the State of Upper Austria in the frame of the SCCH competence center INTEGRATE [(FFG grant no. 892418)] as part of the FFG COMET Competence Centers for Excellent Technologies Programme.
+This work has been supported by the project ‘inAIco’ (FFG-Project Nos.
+862019, 3757194), the BMK, BMAW, the $\#$ upperVision2030 project SPA, and the State of Upper Austria in the frame of the SCCH competence center INTEGRATE [(FFG grant no. 892418)] as part of the FFG COMET Competence Centers for Excellent Technologies Programme.